Marktawa/sasn-doc/old/OLD-README-2.md

 Now every note in your database will have an `isShared` field that defaults to `false`.
 This field will be used to control whether a note can be viewed by users other than the owner.

-Once the server is back up, you can go to the **Content Manager**, select any existing note, and you will see the new "IsShared" toggle (currently set to `false`).
+Once the server is back up, you can go to the **Content Manager**, select any existing note, and you will see the new "IsShared" toggle (currently setFalse).
 <!-- Add Screenshot -->

 ### Override `share` method in Notes controller